Free Ways to Learn About Herbalism:

 P.S.
 You won’t want to miss our herbal action flashcards in our Instagram story highlights.
 Find us at @chestnutschoolherbs!

-12. Explore Mountain Rose Herbs’ educational offerings.
+12. Explore Mountain Rose Herbs’ complimentary educational offerings.

 - Read their free e-book, Guide to Herbal Preparations.